No output or input devices found

 , ,

-Hello, I’m new here, hope someone can help me out (sorry for my bad english).
+Hello, I’m new here and hope someone can help me out.

-Every morning when I open my laptop I usually run the command sudo dnf update -y in the terminal to check for any updates and then I reboot it.
+Every morning, when I open my laptop, I usually run the command sudo dnf update -y to check for any updates, followed by a reboot.

-(As a new user I can only upload one embedded media item, sorry)
+(I’m a new user so I can only upload one embedded media item)

 You are not limited if you were to post that as text.
 Graphics images are mostly discouraged since they may be difficult to read, cannot be simply copied and pasted, cannot have portions quoted.
 All this makes a response to portions of the post much more difficult for others to do.
 Please post text from the screen as preformatted text using the </> button above to tag it appropriately.